omichde/BOMTalk/README.md

 # Installation

-Copy the topmost BOMTalk folder to your project, add the GameKit.framework to your project and include the `BOMTalk.h` header file.
+Copy the topmost `BOMTalk` folder to your project, add the `GameKit.framework` to your project and include the `BOMTalk.h` header file.
+Maybe I'll split the project later on to move the samples into another repository.

 # Version

 **0.9:**

-- A new XCode build target creates an [appledoc](http://gentlebytes.com/appledoc/) documentation from the sources.
+- a new XCode build target creates an [appledoc](http://gentlebytes.com/appledoc/) documentation from the sources.
+- documentation to illustrate BOMTalk in practice

 **0.8:**